tabreturn/tabreturn.github.io/_posts/2018-07-01-processing.py_in_ten_lessons--03-_control_flow_and_randomness.md

     i += 1
 {% endhighlight %}

-Notice how the `i` variable is created to serve as an iterator.
+Notice how the `i` variable is created to serve as an counter.
 With each iteration of the loop, it is vital that you increment `i` to avoid entering an endless loop.
-The `for` loop does away with the need for iterator variables.
+The `for` loop does away with the need for counter variables.
 Adapt your code to make use of a `for`:

 {% highlight py %}
 size(500,500)